 In June 2013, we submitted an application to the US FDA to designate our anti-dengue drug candidate as an "orphan drug" under the Orphan Drug Act.
 Subsequently we also submitted a similar orphan drug designation application at the European Medical Agency for this same drug.
 Dengue, a viral disease, is considered an orphan disease in United States as well as Europe.
 We retained Coté Orphan Consulting (COC), headed by Dr. Tim Coté, to help us with these submissions.
-In 2013 we were awarded Orphan Drug Status by the USFDA.
+In 2013 we were awarded Orphan Drug Status by the USFDA and the European Medicines Agency (EMA).